 DevOps Engineers are in demand like nobody’s business.
 Well, somebody’s business, because that’s sort of the whole point.
 But either way this pent up demand means good news for anyone considering a career in the field.
-Even more good news — at an average of $90,000 per year, DevOps engineers command healthy salaries.
+Even more good news — at an average of $100,000+ per year, DevOps engineers command healthy salaries.

 The upside of all this murkiness?
 Individuals who are interested in this field can build their own path to some extent, accumulating experience in different industries and roles in order to carve out a career that makes sense for them.
 If you’re interested in a career in DevOps, the following tips can help get you on your way.What DevOps Engineers Need to Know: Programming Skills

 A few you’d be well advised to gain more experience in include third party APIs and configuration management tools like Chef, Puppet and Ansible.
 You should also be able to speak to the importance and implementation of a sound software development lifecycle (SDLC), including version control, automated tests and deployment best practices.

 And because part of your job as a DevOps engineer is to improve and add efficiency to existing processes, you should demonstrate your ability to stay on top of emerging trends and technologies.
 Positioning yourself as a constant learner who is not content with the status quo is a surefire way to set yourself apart in the interview process.Work On Seeing the Whole Picture

-While the strong focus on coding chops makes software engineering a natural path to a career in DevOps, the challenge for candidates who are coming from this world is that they need to be able to prove that they can look outside their immediate team and project.
+While the strong focus on coding chops makes software engineering a natural path to a career in DevOps, the challenge for candidates who are coming from this world is they need to be able to prove that they can look outside their immediate team and project.